 As events begin to slowly return (which they will), there will be an increased need for more space due to social distancing and the requirement to create safe environments.
 Events will want more options to utilize outdoor space.
 Convention Centers and Event Organizers will want to find ways to convert current unusable space into prime event space.
 Facilities will need shelter options for longer ingress lines due to physical distancing as well as to provide shelter for processing and testing attendees (temperature scanning, for example).
 Temporary structure systems could be used to present sanitation stations and isolation booths for guests.
 Outdoor events can use high-end structure to create suites and VIP terraces for small groups, providing special views of events.
 As a trade show and conference manager with additional experience on the facility management side, I can see the applications of temporary structures meeting the needs for the next generation of events in the post COVID-19 world.
 (Sidebar: To all of my event industry friends and contacts, I would love your feedback and thoughts regarding the need to consider space expansion, outdoor options, and ingress practices as shows and facilities re-open.
 Should be a good discussion.)

 John asked if I had interest in jumping on board.
-Given my background in both event production and emergency management (though IDCE), as well as considering the application of the skill I have developed in the trade show world to his company needs, I decided to join his team.
+Given my background in both event production and emergency management (though IDCE), as well as considering the application of the skills I have developed in the trade show world to his company needs, I decided to join his team.
 I am now working with FLEXTC managing business development which includes sales, marketing, communications, and public relations.
 (As such, you will probably be noticing information from me via social media regarding industry news / events which are associated with temporary structures as well as disaster response recovery, trade shows and conventions, convention center facility expansions, sporting event hospitality suites, stadium embellishment suites, long-term structure expansion, etc. Now you know why.)

 My point: As the pandemic continues to stifle the events industry, we still need to work.
 As shows and events slowly return, it will be quite some time before the industry returns to the size and scope it presented pre-pandemic.
 With minimal opportunities available in the industry for the foreseeable future, ALL of us need to realize that we have transferrable skills and experience that can be applied to other industries.
 I’m not advocating jumping ship from the trade show and events industry.
 It will return!
 But it can’t hurt to have employment in the meantime.
 And YOUR SKILLS ARE IN DEMAND!!!